rebelsky/sams-assorted-musings-reflections/computing-policies-2019-09-16.md

 the best possible work out of them?
 Is saving $1000 or $2000 really worth what we lose?
 I think not.

-I hear that some staff also do not get to choose their operating system.
+I hear that some staff members also do not get to choose their operating system.
 That also strikes me as troublesome.
-There may be cases in which it is necessary that staff use a particular operating system, such as when software relevant to their position runs only on one OS.
+There may be cases in which it is necessary that staff members use a particular operating system, such as when software relevant to their position runs only on one OS.
 But other than that, they should also have freedom.

 ---